-The only choice for a pet for my daughter was an African Pygmy Hedgehog and we needed to know if she could form a bond with her pygmy hedgehog.
+The only choice for a pet for my daughter was a hedgehog and we needed to know if she could form a bond with her hedgehog.
 Including what she needed to do to make it easier to bond with him.

 In the rest of this article I will take a detailed look at what can be done to strengthen the bond with a pygmy hedgehog.